-At any time, only one control can receive user input through the keyboard.
+During the execution of a Program, only one control can receive user input through the keyboard.
 That control is said to have the focus.
 When a text box has the focus, there is a blinking cursor inside it.

 Whenever the Tab key is pressed while a program is running, the focus moves from one control to another.
 The following walkthrough explains how to determine the order in which the focus moves and how that order can be changed.